Saint Hubert

 he heard a voice saying: "Hubert, unless thou turnest to the Lord, and

-dismounted, prostrated himself and said, "Lord, what wouldst Thou have me
+Hubert dismounted, prostrated himself and said, "Lord, what wouldst Thou

-do?"
-He received the answer, "Go and seek Lambert, and he will
+have me do?"
+He received the answer, "Go and seek Lambert, and he

-received Hubert kindly, and became his spiritual director.
+The latter received Hubert kindly, and became his spiritual

-Hubert, losing his wife shortly after this, renounced all his honors and his
+director.
+Hubert, losing his wife shortly after this, renounced all his

-military rank, and gave up his birthright to the Duchy of Aquitaine to his
+honors and his military rank, and gave up his birthright to the Duchy of

-younger brother Eudon, whom he made guardian of his infant son, Floribert.
+Aquitaine to his younger brother Eudon, whom he made guardian of his infant

-Having distributed all his personal wealth among the poor, he entered upon
+son, Floribert.
+Having distributed all his personal wealth among the poor,

 was soon ordained,

-associates in the administration of his diocese.
-By the advice
+Lambert's chief associates in the administration of his diocese.

-Hubert made a pilgrimage to Rome and during his
+Lambert, Hubert made a pilgrimage to Rome and

 assassinated by the followers of Pepin.
 At the same hour, this was revealed to